These coastal waters in the U.S. are prime crabbing locations for boaters or visitors to go crab fishing & catch a variety of crab species

 The very popular Maryland blue crabs – also known as Chesapeake Bay crabs – is one of the most popular symbols of Maryland culture.
 With numerous crab fishing locations found throughout the Chesapeake Bay and its many river tributaries (such as Susquehanna, Potomac, Rappahannock, York and James), crabbing in Maryland is a favorite pastime for local boaters and residents.

 Maryland crab lovers can also find the blue crab species along the coastline of New Jersey.
 From the Delaware Bay in the south to the Hudson River in the north, New Jersey offers many areas for crab fishing in tidal creeks, rivers and their shallow, saltwater bays.
+Fishfinding boat electronics can help you pinpoint the best areas.
 Popular crab fishing spots in NJ include Raritan Bay, Dividing Creek, Good Luck Point (at Ocean Gate), Berkeley Island County Park, Mystic Islands and the Seaside Heights docks at Barnegat Bay.

 North Carolina waterways are known for their Atlantic blue crab as well as their stone crabs.
 Crab fishing in North Carolina is best in Ocracoke waterways, Lake Mattamuskeet, Cape Fear River, Newport River and South River.